 Business & Economics

 What makes a business succeed in today’s market and what are the steps taken between identifying a need and opening your (real or virtual) doors?
-This hands-on course begins by explaining the economic playing field where firms operate, with discussions of supply and demand, regulations and free trade, international trade, and currency flows.
-Examine Europe’s role and the implications on business practices of Britain’s impending exit from the European Union.
+This hands-on course begins by explaining the economic playing field on which firms operate, with discussions of supply and demand, regulations and free trade, international trade, and currency flows.
+Examine England’s role and the implications on business practices of Britain’s exit from the European Union.
 Through role-playing, discussions, field trips, and lectures, consider the practical aspects of business, including management, finance, marketing, advertising, public relations, organizational psychology, corporate leadership and culture, and business ethics.
 Working together as a team, put what you have learned into practice as you research, develop, and pitch your own small business.

 Whether you want to write your first novel or create a poem that captures a specific emotion or experience, this dynamic workshop-style course is a step toward finding your voice and pushing your boundaries as a creative writer.
 Through personalized, field-based exercises led by published authors, develop skills in the genre of your choosing while exploring important craft challenges such as dialogue, imagery, narrative structure, word choice, theme, and storytelling technique.
 Draw inspiration from your surroundings, the places you go, and the people you meet.
 Share your work and receive valuable feedback from your peers and instructor.
 Host a celebratory final reading and present your best pieces to the Pre-College community.

 Globalization & Human Rights